jpegleg/morpho-web2/README.md

 feature support.
 This version of morpho uses only TLSv1.2.
 See https://github.com/jpegleg/morpho-web for using rustls instead of openssl and defaulting to TLSv1.3.

+Note that TLS hardening of cipher selections and TLS version (disabling TLSv1.0 and TLSv1.1) applies in a version specific macro, defaulting to openssl 1.1.1 to apply the cipher spec.

 ## tokio async io

 We can serve a lot of requests with actix use of tokio async io, letting IO-bound workloads scale very well.